Table of contents

 Cultural organisations across the UK such as the WNO are also benefiting from the two-year extension to the higher rates of theatre, orchestra, museums and galleries exhibition tax reliefs announced at the [March 2023] budget.
 This extension will continue to offset ongoing pressures and boost investment in our cultural sectors.
 They will encourage investment in productions across the UK, support cultural organisations to tour, drive economic growth, and allow the sector to maintain its international competitiveness and reputation.[24]

-However, the minister also stressed that funding decisions were the responsibility of ACE, due to its status as an arm’s-length body.
+However, Lord Parkinson also stressed that funding decisions were the responsibility of ACE, due to its status as an arm’s-length body.

-Commenting more recently, in March 2024 ACE published a statement outlining its funding objectives alongside the publication of the analysis report it had commissioned:
+In March 2024 ACE published a statement outlining its funding objectives for the opera sector for the next few years, alongside the publication of the analysis report it had commissioned:

 - Publicly funded opera and music theatre—in common with other parts of the publicly funded cultural sector—have seen significant real-term reductions in national and local funding over the last decade.
 While this has been offset for some organisations by welcome tax credits, recent rises in the cost of living mean that financial pressures on the sector are currently very significant.
 This necessarily limits their ability to invest in innovation and risk-taking.